temporalio/documentation/docs/cloud/tcld/user.md

 _Required modifier_

 Specify the email address of the user to be invited.
-You can supply this flag multiple times to invite multiple users in a single request.
+You can supply this modifier multiple times to invite multiple users in a single request.

 Alias: `-e`